tikv/website/content/docs/5.1/concepts/explore-tikv-features/replication-and-rebalancing.md

 ## Step 4.
 Write more data

-In this section, we will launch a larger workload, then scales the 3-node local cluster to a 5-node cluster and check the load of TiKV cluster will be **rebalanced** as expected.
+In this section, we will launch a larger workload, then scales the 3-node local cluster to a 5-node cluster and check the load of the TiKV cluster will be **rebalanced** as expected.

 1. With a new terminal session, and launch a larger workload with `go-ycsb`.
     For example, on a machine with 16 virtual cores, you can launch a workload in the following way: